-FedEx employee benefits are real, but they are not one universal package for every worker in every division — they vary by role, business unit, location, and tenure.
-For broader context on FedEx as a carrier and its overall operations, the hub page is the cleaner starting point.
+FedEx employee benefits are real — but they are not one universal package for every worker across every division.
+They vary by role, business unit, location, and tenure, which means no public article can give you exact eligibility rules.
+For broader context on FedEx as a carrier and its overall operations, that hub is the cleaner starting point.

 Benefits and discounts can vary based on: